wp-plugins/tdo-mini-forms/Readme.txt

 * Fixed a bug that made TDOMF incompatible with PHP5 (see uniqid)
 * Fixed a bug where some widgets were not making it to the form when the form is generated.
 This was a mistake in the "modes" support added in v0.10.3.

+= v0.11: 22nd May 2008 =

+* Fixed a small behaviour issue in generate form where it would keep the preview, even after reloading the page!
+* Integreted with Akismet for Spam protection
+* Fixed an issue with "get category" widget where it would forget it's settings occasionally
+* Increased the number of tdomf news items and added an list of the latest topics from the forum to the overview page
+* Published Posts can now be automatically queued!
+* Fixed "Your Submissions" links for users who are not-admin such as Editors
+* Can add throttling rules to form
+* Can now view tdomfinfo() in text and html-code formats
+* Import and Export individual Form settings
+* Top Submitter Theme Widget